kassio/neoterm/README.md

 # neoterm

 Use the same terminal for everything.
-The main reason for this plugin is reuse the terminal easily.
-All commands opens a terminal if it's not open or reuse the open terminal.
-REPL commands, opens a terminal and the proper REPL, if it's not opened.
+The main reason for this plugin is to reuse the terminal easily.
+All commands open a terminal if one does not already exist.
+REPL commands open a terminal and the proper REPL if not already opened.

-- NeoVim/Vim terminal helper functions/commands.
+- Neovim/Vim terminal helper functions/commands.
-- Wraps some REPL to receive current line or selection.
+- Wraps REPLs to receive current file, line or selection.
-- Many terminals support:
+- Multiple terminal support:
   - ![many-terms](https://cloud.githubusercontent.com/assets/120483/8921869/fe459572-34b1-11e5-93c9-c3b6f3b44719.gif)

 ## Installation

-To install this plugin, you should use one of the following methods.
-For Windows users, replace usage of the Unix `~/.vim` directory with `%USERPROFILE%\_vim`, or another directory if you have configured Vim differently.
-On Windows, your `~/.vimrc` file will be similarly stored in `%USERPROFILE%\_vimrc`.

-### i.
-Installation with Vundle/Plug.vim/minpac/any other
+### Vundle/Plug.vim/minpac/any other

 You can install this plugin using any vim plugin manager by using the path on GitHub for this repository: